deeepwin/lego-cnn/README.md

 ## Evaluation

-If you run on Colab, the **train_lego_on_colab.ipynb** notebook contains already a section to analyze the RPN and a section to run the evaluation (inference).
+If you run on Colab, the **train_lego_on_colab_github.ipynb** notebook contains already a section to analyze the RPN and a section to run the evaluation (inference).
 This is the best starting point.
 If this runs, your all set.
 In the

 `../samples/lego`